-Direct subsidised and unsubsidised loans for US citizens, as well as Direct PLUS loans for eligible US citizens and eligible non-citizens administered by the US Department of Education (USED) for all eligible degree programmes offered at Regent’s University London.
+Direct subsidised and unsubsidised loans for US citizens, as well as Direct PLUS loans for eligible US citizens and eligible non-citizens administered by the US Department of Education (USED) for all eligible degree programmes offered at Regent’s University London for continuing borrowers only.
+Regent’s University London’s programmes will no longer be eligible for Federal Student Aid for new borrowers, from September 2020.

 |Type of funding||Loan|